-Captain America: Is Steve Rodgers Really a Hydra-Nazi, or Will He Be Redeemed?
+Captain America: Is Steve Rodgers Really A Hydra-Nazi, Or Will He Be Redeemed?

 — Apollo Justice (@ifapollojustice) April 9, 2017

 After all, the character of Captain America has stood for everything American since his inception, from fighting Nazis in the 40s to smashing communists in the 50s.
-Learning that he is tied to Hydra – which in in the Marvel universe was directly linked to Nazi Germany – was a real body blow for his fans.
+Learning that he is tied to Hydra – which in the Marvel universe was directly linked to Nazi Germany – was a real body blow for his fans.
 And as noted by Nerdist, they made their displeasure known to Marvel Comics.

 It was hard for them to accept that the man who socked Hitler in the jaw could really be a Hydra agent.
-It had to be a trick, kike that dream where Bobby Ewing seemed to die on Dallas, only to be alive again once his wife woke up.
+It had to be a trick, like that dream where Bobby Ewing seemed to die on Dallas, only to be alive again once his wife woke up.

 But according to Polygon, writer Nick Spencer – the man behind this huge change – isn’t indicating any plans to change direction any time soon.
-In fact, Marvel seems to be laying out a long term plot in which Captain America will be continuing to spin his nefarious web.
+In fact, Marvel seems to be laying out a long-term plot in which Captain America will be continuing to spin his nefarious web.

 Captain America Kills [SPOILER] For Glory of Hydra – https://t.co/f28wDSekQQ pic.twitter.com/w5iMW8sCYW